filecoin-project/devgrants/rfps/near-and-filecoin.md

+NOTE (11/04/2021): The following RFP has now been closed.
+If you wish to apply for a grant to fund your work, please apply instead via the [Filecoin Dev Grants Program](https://github.com/filecoin-project/devgrants).

 # NEAR x Filecoin

 This is a Request for Proposals for projects interested in exploring new opportunities at the intersection of NEAR and Filecoin.